Ina Elizabeth Race Roughan 1926-1987

 Pauline Grace Chaddock-Lowndes 1890-1890

 Pauline was born on May 20th 1890.
 Her parents must have known that she was poorly because she was christened the following day at St James Church in Congleton.
 She died on May 23rd and is buried at St Mary's Church in Astbury with her ancestors.
-I had previously thought that her parents were already living at Ramsdell Hall by this time, but her christening place tells us that they were in Congleton.
-So the move to Ramsdell must have taken place shortly after Pauline's passing.
+I had previously thought that her parents were already living at Ramsdell Hall by this time, but her christening place suggests that they were possibly living in Congleton.
+So the move to Ramsdell might have taken place shortly after Pauline's passing.

 Thomas Chaddock-Lowndes 1840-1912 and Emily Horner 1851-1918